kziovas/practise-image-annotation-service-poc/README.md

 # practise-image-annotation-service-poc
-This is a Proof of Concept (PoC) application of an “Image Annotation Service” where users can perform all the basic actions in order to upload an image and have it annotated.
+This is a Proof of Concept (PoC) Flask application of an “Image Annotation Service” where users can perform all the basic actions in order to upload an image and have it annotated.

 ## Entity Relationship Diagram